ip-edge/cordova-plugin-serial-magic-gears/README.md

 Used to write EPC rfid tags on android using SerialMagic Gears.

 Description:
 This plugin is used to write RFID Epcs using SerialMagic Gears, and Serialio Scanfobs.
 It is only available for Android

 Installation:
+Install via CLI:
+cordova-plugin add cordova-plugin-serial-magic-gears

+Install Local:
+Add the plugin to the cordova project,

+Usage:
-Add the plugin to the cordova project, and use cordova.exec() while passing through the EPC you want write.
+Use cordova.exec() while passing through the EPC you want write.
 Eg. cordova.exec(epcRfid, onSuccessFunction(), onFailureFunction());